Dems, GOP fight over definition of infrastructure as Buttigieg calls it ‘dorm room debate’

 "[The president] expressed to me and to our group numerous times his desire to work with us and to negotiate a package," she said.
 "We're inching towards one another.
 I understand there's a deadline here. … It's worth it to show this country we can work together, we can reach compromise for the good of everybody."

-Fox News' Morgan Phillips and Fox Business Jacqui Heinrich and Jonathan Garber contributed to this report.
+Fox News' Morgan Phillips and Fox Business' Jacqui Heinrich and Jonathan Garber contributed to this report.